alexcg1/alexcg1.github.io/_posts/2021-07-21-ai-search-one-line-python.md

 ## Build your search engine

 First up we'll build the actual search engine.
 We'll do this in more than one line of code (for the sake of our sanity), then one-line-ify it later.
-It's still as short and simple as possible, and all fits in one line of Python.
+It's still as short and simple as possible, clocking in at under 30 lines of code (including comments).

 ### Create a virtual environment